Kojobo/CreativePortfolio/content/portfolio/Bankruptcy.md

 The DOJ has not published a similar report since 2001, but the Department has bankruptcy data from 2000 to the present readily available on their website.

-Here are the goals I had for this project was an attempt to use R programming to recreate the same report published by the DOJ in 2001, only this version would cover bankruptcy from 2001 - 2018 rather than 1994-2000.
+Here are the goals I had for this project:

 1. Use R programming to create a new report that contained the same charts as the original report but used data from 2001-2018 rather than 1994-2000.
 2. Learn the basics of RMarkdown so that I could publish the report.